 How does my Fitbit device detect my heart rate?

 When your heart beats, your capillaries expand and contract based on blood volume changes.
-PurePulse LED lights on your device reflect onto the skin to detect blood volume changes and finely tuned algorithms are applied to measure heart rate automatically and continuously.
+PurePulse LEDs (light-emitting diodes) on your Fitbit device reflect onto the skin to detect blood volume changes, and finely-tuned algorithms are applied to measure heart rate automatically and continuously.
 The heart-rate icon you see on the display tells you if you're in 1 of 3 heart-rate zones.

 What are heart-rate zones?

-Peak zone, which means your heart rate is greater than 85% of maximum, is the high-intensity exercise zone.
-The peak zone is for short intense sessions that improve performance and speed.
+Peak zone means your heart rate is greater than 85% of its maximum.
+This high-intensity exercise zone is for short, intense sessions that improve performance and speed.

-Cardio zone, which means your heart rate is 70 to 84% of maximum, is the medium-to-high intensity exercise zone.
-In this zone, you're pushing yourself but not straining.
-For most people, this is the exercise zone to target.
+Cardio zone means your heart rate is 70 to 84% of its maximum.
+In this medium-to-high intensity exercise zone, you're pushing yourself but not straining.
+Most people should target this exercise zone.

 Fat Burn zone

-Fat burn zone, which means your heart rate is 50 to 69% of maximum, is the low-to-medium intensity exercise zone and may be a good place to start for those new to exercise.
+Fat burn zone means your heart rate is 50 to 69% of its maximum.
+This low-to-medium intensity exercise zone may be a good place to start for those new to exercise.
 It’s called the fat burn zone because a higher percentage of calories are burned from fat, but the total calorie burn rate is lower.

 Out of zone

-When you’re out of zone, which means your heart rate is below 50% of maximum, your heart rate may still be elevated but not enough to be considered exercise.
+You’re out of zone when your heart rate is below 50% of its maximum.Your heart rate may still be elevated in this zone, but not enough to be considered exercise.